Today we look at images which allegedly show a rat (or squirrel) and a lizard photographed on the surface of Mars.

 Similar to the “Mars Rat” above is the “Mars Lizard” which was also circulated earlier this week.
 A lizard-looking formation in a photo of rocks was spotted by a blogger and the photo went viral.
 Below is the full image and the “lizard” closeup:

-This photo was taken by the Mars rover Curiosity back in March.
+This photo was taken by the Mars rover Curiosity in March 2013.

 Several of us here looked for other “creatures” in other NASA images, and we were able to pick out all sorts of familiar formations such as an alligator and a penguin.
 It isn’t even clear if these alleged “creatures” are to proper scale.

 With no evidence yet that even microbes have survived on Mars, it’s unlikely to find earthly creatures such as rats and lizards roaming the surface, especially with sub-freezing temperatures, high radiation, and high carbon dioxide atmosphere.

 In short, they’re rocks.